inseri-swiss/inseri-core-wp/docs/blocks/python.md

 The script will run automatically on load and any input change.
 If set to false, the script will have to be run explicitly.

 ### Publicly editable

+Python blocks can be set to publicly editable.
+This may be interesting if you want to show calculations depending on certain parameters.
+After a page reload the changes in the code will be lost.